Women's National Basketball Association: Activism

 In 2021, during the COVID-19 pandemic, the WNBA led American professional sports teams in promoting the COVID-19 vaccine.
 Teams hosted vaccine clinics in their home arenas.
 In April the league and union's Social Justice Council made a PSA, Our Health is Worth a Shot, that aired during the WNBA draft.
 In June 2021, the WNBA announced that 99% of its players had been fully vaccinated.

+In June 2024, the documentary film Power of the Dream will be released.
+The film focuses on the league's work to support Black Lives Matter and the organizing to support the election of Raphael Warnock.
+Sue Bird and Nneka Ogwumike are co-producers of the film along with Tracee Ellis Ross and the director Dawn Porter.

 Sponsorships

 On June 1, 2009, the Phoenix Mercury was the first team in WNBA history to announce a marquee sponsorship.
 The team secured a partnership with LifeLock to brand their jerseys and warm-ups.
 It was the first branded jersey in WNBA history.
 Following the expiration of the LifeLock deal, the Mercury secured a new uniform sponsorship deal with Casino Arizona and Talking Stick Resort on February 3, 2014.

 Other teams eventually followed in the Mercury's footsteps; some teams feature sponsors prominently on the front of their jerseys, while others have sponsors on the upper left-hand shoulder.

 On August 22, 2011, the WNBA announced a league-wide marquee sponsorship with Boost Mobile.
 The deal would allow the Boost Mobile logo to be placed on eleven of the 12 teams' jerseys (excluding San Antonio) in addition to branding on the courts and in arenas.
 A source said the deal is a "multiyear, eight-figure deal".

-In 2009, the Phoenix Mercury became the first American professional basketball team to feature advertisements on their uniform, when they sold an ad to LifeLock Insurance on the front of their jerseys, leading many people to wonder if ads on NBA uniforms were coming soon.
-Since then several other WNBA teams have followed suit.
-The NBA announced in the summer of 2016 that they will begin to feature advertisements on jerseys, with the first team to do so being the Philadelphia 76ers (with a StubHub sticker now on their jerseys).

 Before the start of the 2011 season, every team announced a new look for their uniforms.
 The supplier of the uniforms for the league, Adidas, upgraded all teams to new high-tech designs, much like they did for the NBA before the start of their season.

 On April 8, 2019, the WNBA announced a multiyear marquee partnership with AT&T, making them the first non-apparel partner to have its logo featured on the front of all 12 team jerseys.
 The jerseys officially debuted during the 2019 WNBA draft.

+In 2020, the league launched WNBA Changemakers, a collective of businesses committed to the advancement of women in sports.
+The business partners that make up the collective provide direct financial investment to the WNBA as well as marketing amplification through collaborations.